evansbenj/SulaRAD/2_Specific_commands_peformed.md

 $status = system($commandline);

 ```
-# Concatenate the vcf files from Genotypgvcf
+# Combine the vcf files from each chromosome from GenotypGVCF
 I am going to use GATK instead of bcftools because there may be weird incompatibility issues with the gvcf files...

 ```